devanandb/webpack-mix/docs/mix-helpers.md

 ### `mix.File`

-This property contains a reference to Laravel Mix's `File` class, which includes a number of useful helpers.
+This property contains a reference to Webpack Mix's `File` class, which includes a number of useful helpers.

 ```js
 let file = new mix.File('path/to/file.js');